c-spark/cspark-ts-sdk/docs/folder.md

 ### Arguments

-You may search search a folder by its id.
+You may search a folder by its id.

 ```ts
 await spark.folder.find('uuid');